Stegron: Fictional character biography

-Stegron eventually returned to the Savage Land, where he took over a S.H.I.E.L.D. installation which drew the attention of Thunderstrike, Black Widow, and Black Panther.
+Stegron eventually returns to the Savage Land, where he takes over a S.H.I.E.L.D. installation.
+This draws the attention of Thunderstrike, Black Widow, and Black Panther.
 During the battle over the installation, Stegron was forced into an extremely cold environment and again went into hibernation.

-Sometime later, Stegron managed to awaken from his slumber and terrorized Roxxon Oil, who was illegally drilling in the Savage Land.
-Soon, Stegron was opposed by Ka-Zar, Shanna the She-Devil, and Spider-Man.
-During the battle, the Hulk and Chtylok arrived and helped Stegron fight Roxxon Oil.
-The heroes joined forces with Stegron when they realized he was trying to protect the Savage Land.
-Eventually, Stegron managed to scare the Roxxon agents and was left in peace in the Savage Land.
+Sometime later, Stegron awakens from his slumber and terrorized Roxxon Oil, which is illegally drilling in the Savage Land.
+Soon, Stegron is opposed by Ka-Zar, Shanna the She-Devil, and Spider-Man.
+During the battle, the Hulk and Chtylok arrive and help Stegron fight Roxxon.
+The other heroes join forces with Stegron when they realize he is trying to protect the Savage Land.
+Stegron scares the Roxxon agents away and is left in peace in the Savage Land.

-Sometime later, Stegron (reverted to his human form) exiled himself to wander the Arctic Circle when he stumbled upon the Rock of Life.
-Inspired by its de-evolving abilities, he took it with him back to New York where he slowly began to transform back into his dinosaur form.
-He then sent the Rock to a friend of his, who then put it on display at the Museum of Natural History in hopes that it would devolve the inhabitants of New York City into prehistoric creatures like himself with him as their leader.
-As a result, various heroes and villains with connections to the animal kingdom such as Spider-Man, Puma, Black Cat, Vulture, Lizard, Man-Wolf, and Vermin were affected by its power, causing an increase in their savagery.
-Spider-Man maintained control, and he discovered Stegron's plans at the museum where the two battled.
-With the help of Mister Fantastic and the Invisible Woman, Spider-Man stopped the Rock's powers from reaching others in New York using a piece of his armor.
-He then beat Stegron into submission.
-Stegron was then taken into custody by the authorities as the Fantastic Four placed the Rock in a vault in the Baxter Building.
+Sometime later, Stegron (reverted to his human form) exiles himself to wander the Arctic Circle, where he finds the Rock of Life.
+Inspired by its de-evolving abilities, he takes it with him back to New York and slowly transforms back into his dinosaur form.
+Stegron then sends the Rock to a friend of his, who puts it on display at the Museum of Natural History.
+Stegron hopes that the rock will devolve the inhabitants of New York City into prehistoric creatures like himself with him as their leader.
+As a result, various heroes and villains with connections to the animal kingdom such as Spider-Man, Puma, Black Cat, Vulture, Lizard, Man-Wolf, and Vermin are affected by its power, causing an increase in their savagery.
+Spider-Man maintains control of himself and discovers Stegron's plans.
+With the help of Mister Fantastic and the Invisible Woman, Spider-Man stopped the Rock's powers from reaching others in New York, then beats Stegron into submission.
+The Fantastic Four place the Rock in a vault in the Baxter Building.

-Stegron again returned to the Savage Land, but shortly after his return, Roxxon Oil attacked again, intent on obtaining vibranium.
-Stegron was recruited by Ka-Zar and Brainchild of the Savage Land Mutates to help fight the attackers.

-Stegron was later seen in the Negative Zone's Prison during the 2008 "Secret Invasion" storyline.